neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

    It is good practice to keep a record of the changes in the repository through commit messages.
 To keep a useful and clean commit history, it is also recommended to make small commits by selecting a subset of the files.

-   - To make a record of the current state of a local repository, run
+   - To make a record of the current state of a local repository, run:

      ```
      gin commit --message <message> <filename>